Tips for Measuring Software Developer Productivity

 • Code review: Also referred to as peer review, a code review is a software quality assurance metric in which a team of experts views and reads parts of a program's source code.
 The team checks into a program after implementation.
 No team member should be the code's author.
 People performing the checks are called "reviewers."

-• Build counts: In software development, build refers to the method by which source code is translated into a separate form that can easily be run on a PC or to the form.
+• Build counts: In software development, build refers to the method by which source code is translated into a separate form that is easily run on a PC or to the form.
 Builds are produced when the code is considered ready for implementation, mainly for testing or releasing.

 • Deployment frequency: It is a crucial DevOps metric that tracks the frequency of code deployment in the staging, testing, and production phases.

 Companies need to be precise when measuring the productivity of their software development team.
-Even if you're doing everything right, you're still exposed to several challenges, including the following.
+Even if you're doing everything right, you're still exposed to several challenges.

 The biggest challenges that most startups face are limited resources to hire a talented workforce, deploy advanced tools for maximum efficiency, and create favorable work conditions for employees.
 These are just a few challenges to name.

-Of course, every startup owner wants to reach the skies: get more and more sales without looking back.
+Of course, every startup owner wants to achieve success and get more and more sales without looking back.
 Well, chances are that you're already on the right track and achieving your KPIs, but the thing is, good times don't always stay.

-You might be tiring your employees by achieving maximum productivity goals.
-That's actually not good for the employees or your business.
+Organizations might be tiring employees by striving for maximum productivity goals without proper safeguards in place.
 The employees are more likely to be burned out, resulting in less productivity.

 Moreover, it's hard for startups to build and deploy modern tools and evaluate productivity metrics because of limited resources.
 This makes it quite hard for businesses to measure developer productivity in their early stages.

 Typically, companies hire a nontechnical person that oversees the work performed by a software development team.
-When engineers with years of software development experience and knowledge report to someone with no technical background, they're likely to have trust issues.
+When engineers with years of software development experience and knowledge report to someone with no technical background, communication sometimes becomes strained.
+This lack of clear communication coupled with leadership pursuing a more hands-on approach in an unfamiliar process leads to micromanaging.

 To overcome this issue, companies need to establish tech leadership consisting of highly qualified tech experts and provide more autonomy to the development teams.

-Measuring Lines of Code Produced Doesn't Necessarily Lead to High-Quality Code
+Measuring Lines of Code Doesn’t Equal High-Quality Code

 Many companies think that the work output of software development can be measured via the lines of code or commits.
 Yes, the LOC metric is an integral part of the productivity measuring process, but it is more like a byproduct than an outcome.